Cyber Crime - Explained

 Federal law provides that a person who intentionally accesses a computer without authorization or exceeds authorized access to obtain classified, restricted, or protected data, or attempts to do so, is subject to criminal prosecution.

-- Example: Types of cybercriminal conduct include: hacking, cyber terrorism, destruction of data, unlawful appropriation of data or services.
+- Example: Types of cybercriminal conduct include: hacking, cyber terrorism, destruction of data, phishing, unlawful appropriation of data or services.

 Back to: CRIMINAL LAW Next Chapter: CIVIL LITIGATION